azurerr/YouTils/README.md

 - ⏰ **Pomodoro Clock** : A time management tool based on the Pomodoro Technique to improve productivity. 🚧
 - 🎲 **Lotto Number Generator** : Generate random numbers for lotteries or other games of chance. 🚧
 - ⌛ **Timer** : Set and track specific time durations for tasks that require precise timing. 🚧
-- 🔢 **Word Count** : Determine the number of words in a given text. 🚧
+- 🔢 **Word Counter** : Determine the number of words in a given text. 🚧

 ## Technologies Used 🛠️